Thank you for contacting Ana Heyatawin .

 We do not own the land we live upon, it is in our guardianship whilst we are here.
 We steward this earth for those who’ve gone and those to come.

 I can no longer stand by and witness our demise without screaming or feeling suicidal.
-Feelings I have channeled into my actions.
+Feelings I have channelled into my actions.
 I don’t trust words much anymore.
 I am more traumatised by the government’s attitude toward climate and social injustices than I am of nature and public order acts.I think I know how to behave and demonstrate my moral and civic duties.
 I consider myself a good person.
 My petition is to the government, and I am distraught that the only way this is working is through the economic disruption to ordinary people.

 I am here because I felt an opportunity to stop the world and get off, take a pause from our civilisation, hurtling along toward, and responsible for, ecocide, genocide and our own suicides.